 The Women in Manufacturing Hall of Fame honors women who have made outstanding contributions during their established manufacturing careers.
 Recipients include women who are dedicated to supporting, promoting and inspiring women in the manufacturing industry.

 The Women in Manufacturing Education Foundation (WiMEF) is pleased to announce 13 outstanding women leaders who make up the 2022 Women in Manufacturing Hall of Fame inductees.

-The group will be officially welcomed to the Hall of Fame with a ceremony and gala on October 12, 2022, as part of WiM’s 12th annual SUMMIT in Atlanta, GA.
-The event will welcome more than 150 attendees to celebrate these trailblazing women in manufacturing.
+The group was officially welcomed to the Hall of Fame with a ceremony and gala on October 12, 2022, as part of WiM’s 12th annual SUMMIT in Atlanta, GA.
+The event welcomed more than 225 attendees who celebrated these trailblazing women in manufacturing.

 "This type of honor, while given to an individual, is never really about that particular person, but about those that have mentored them or have participated on dozens of teams that gave those results."

 This incredible recognition provides independent and objective feedback to the industry about various women who have and/or are making a difference.
 It enables our professional peer teams at work and in upper management to see that there is more happening in the world than just at the office.
 People can learn so many unique and effective approaches to help make our world a better place from these leaders.
 We have so much negativity and impacts to overcome in our world.
 Sharing these leaders' stories enables others to know that they, too, can overcome and are not alone in their journey.